 Another example: your son was riding with his friend Billy.
 Billy’s dad accidentally hit a tree, and your son was injured.
 Billy’s dad’s policy would pay whatever costs after exhausting your policy’s medical payments.

 If you own a vehicle, it is mandatory that you maintain auto insurance, even if the car is not being used.
 Some states have encased a law called “No Pay, No Play.”
-This means that if you are in an auto accident and you do not have auto insurance on the vehicle that is registered to you, you cannot receive or sue for damages because you do not have auto insurance.
+This means that if you are in an auto accident and you do not have auto insurance on the vehicle that is registered to you, you cannot receive or sue for damages or even ask for any benefits because you do not have discount auto insurance quote.

 Medical Payments Also Pay for Funeral Services In Addition to Medical Bills